 From a risk mitigation angle, documenting feedback conversations provides evidence that issues were addressed.
 It also offers a history of the performance of the employee.
 There should be a standard way to document both praise and constructive feedback in every organization.
-These tools can include pen-and-paper, Google sheets, or simple feedback softwares (check out Pavestep's continuous feedback solution).
+These tools can include pen-and-paper, Google sheets, or simple feedback softwares (check out Pavestep’s continuous feedback software).

 As mentioned earlier, it is helpful that the employee has access to the feedback – often when difficult or bad news is given, important details of a conversation can be missed and forgotten.
 Employees may want to reread or reference the feedback after they have had a chance to digest it.
 Past feedback also acts as a benchmark that employees can use to improve their performance, so having it visible to them is important.

 Whether it is in the form of a performance check-in or a casual coffee outing, make sure to follow-up with the employee to support, encourage, and build a relationship with them.
 If the conversation involves a lay-off, remember that you can still keep in contact with the employee.
 There is value in keeping in contact with previous employees, particularly if they are hard working.
 If you want to know more about why you should keep in contact with them, check out our previous article on the importance of alumni groups.